sticken88/music-player/README.md

 # music-player
-I just want to create my own music player and radio streamer in python.
-I chosed to use kivy as development framework to build the GUI while GStreamer is used to handle the radio streaming and the songs.
+Music player and radio streamer written in python that uses GStreamer as multimedia framework.
+PyQt 4 is used to develop the GUI as of today but ideally other GUIs will be supported.

 ## Current Requirements
 - Play local songs.